Unity-Technologies/Addressables-Sample/README.md

     - The first character must be a letter.
     - Cannot have the same name as a core Unity asset pack.
   3. In Advanced Options > Asset Bundle Provider use the “Play Asset Delivery Provider”.
 This will make sure that asset packs are downloaded before loading content from AssetBundles.
 7. Build Addressables using the custom “Play Asset Delivery” build script.
-In the Addressable Groups Window, do Build > New Build > Play Asset Delivery.
+In the Addressablse Groups Window, do Build > New Build > Play Asset Delivery.
 This will prepare each bundle file to be assigned to its own asset pack.
   - Each bundle will be moved to a directory named “{bundle file name}.androidpack” in “Assets/PlayAssetDelivery/AndroidAssetPacks”.
   - Each directory will also contain a ‘build.gradle’ file that specifies that delivery type for the asset pack.
-If this file is deleted, Unity will assume that the asset pack’s delivery type is “on-demand”.
+If this file is missing, Unity will assume that the asset pack’s delivery type is “on-demand”.
 8. See the InitializeAdressables.cs script that prepares Addressables to load content from asset packs at runtime.
 The basic workflow is:
   1. Make sure that the core Unity asset pack(s) are downloaded.
   2. Configure our custom InternalIdTransformFunc, which converts internal ids to their respective asset pack location.